CongducPham/PEPR_AgriFutur/Gateway/sensor-backup/README.md

 Assuming you want to set up a new gateway without losing the history of all the data of your current gateway.

-First, on the current gateway, plug a USB stick, connect with SSH (using the integrated SSH feature of the WaziGate for instance) and run the following commands:
+First, on the current gateway, plug a USB stick, connect with SSH (using the integrated SSH feature of the gateway for instance) and run the following commands:

 	> cd sensor-backup
 	> /home/pi/scripts/backup_everything.sh tousbdrive